atomfinger/toUUID/why_touuid.md

 These downsides might not be something which everyone has an objection against, and that is fine.
 The main difference is whether one wants a general static approach or a dynamic one.

-### Value proposition of .toUUID() vs UUID.fromString(...)
+### Value proposition of toUUID vs UUID.fromString(...)

-- .toUUID() is shorter
+- toUUID is shorter
-- .toUUID() is dynamic
+- toUUID is dynamic

-## Where does it not make sense to use .toUUID()?
+## Where does it not make sense to use toUUID?

-Where .toUUID() falls short is also by design: It is terrible at being unique.
-Since .toUUID() promises no real uniqueness, it also means that .toUUID() cannot be trusted in situations where we want to avoid collisions.
-Situations like concurrent E2E tests or simultaneously running integration tests are not suitable for .toUUID().
+Where toUUID falls short is also by design: It is terrible at being unique.
+Since toUUID promises no real uniqueness, it also means that toUUID cannot be trusted in situations where we want to avoid collisions.
+Situations like concurrent E2E tests or simultaneously running integration tests are not suitable for toUUID.

-.toUUID() is also not good at situations where non-deterministic values are required.
+toUUID is also not good at situations where non-deterministic values are required.

 ## Misc

-These are some other concerns which have been leveraged at .toUUID() which warrants a discussion.
+These are some other concerns which have been leveraged at toUUID which warrants a discussion.
 View this section as a catch-all for whatever argument that has not already been in the previous sections.

 ### Random UUIDs can help to spot errors which don’t come up during regular testing